Stratio/sparta/doc/src/site/sphinx/cube.rst

 Operators allows to make an operation over the aggregation that are made in the cube through the dimensions.

+Is possible apply filters on operators.
+If you make one or more filters aggregation applies only on the values that satisfy each and every one of them.
+These filters should be entered in the operator level policy in the configuration section.
+Two examples of these filters are:

+  "configuration": {
+    "filters": [
+      {"field":"field1", "type": "<", "dimensionValue":"field2"},
+      {"field":"field1", "type": "!=", "value":2}
+    ]
+  }

+They are currently implemented the following filters:

+  <,>,<=,>=,=,!=

 Accumulator
 -----------